Pa. woman accused in theft of Pelosi laptop on home release as judge cautions what looked like spy thriller may be domestic dispute

 A former boyfriend told federal agents that the purported planned sale did not take place.
 U.S. Capitol Police confirmed that an HP laptop had been stolen from the speaker’s office, the FBI said.
 Drew Hammill, deputy chief of staff for Pelosi, said Jan.
 8 that a laptop “only used for presentations” had been taken from a conference room.

-Also on Tuesday, two Rocky Mount, Va., police officers who are charged with taking part in the Capitol riot were fired.
+Also Tuesday, two Rocky Mount, Va., police officers who are charged with taking part in the Capitol riot were fired.

 “Our officers are held to high standards for how they conduct themselves on and off-duty,” the town said in a statement.
 “The actions by two have driven our beautiful town into the national spotlight in ways that do not reflect our whole community.”